dojo/docs/dojo/request/iframe.rst

 replace  Boolean?
 Should the new source be set our replaced.
 Defaults to ``false``.
 ======== ======== ==================================================================

-Normally this function does not need to be called to use the provider.
+This function is used internally and provided for backwards compatibility reasons.

 Content Handling
 ----------------

 **Important** If your payload is something other than *html* or *xml* (e.g. *text*, *JSON*) the server response needs to enclose the content in a ``<textarea>`` tag.
 This is because this is the only cross-browser way for this provider to know when the content has been successfully loaded.
 Therefore the server response should look something like this:

 .. html ::